dokku/dokku-graphite/README.md

 ## Commands

 ```
 graphite:app-links <app>                           # list all graphite service links for a given app
 graphite:create <service> [--create-flags...]      # create a graphite service
 graphite:destroy <service> [-f|--force]            # delete the graphite service/data/container if there are no links left
 graphite:enter <service>                           # enter or run a command in a running graphite service container
 graphite:exists <service>                          # check if the graphite service exists
 graphite:expose <service> <ports...>               # expose a graphite service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
 graphite:info <service> [--single-info-flag]       # print the service information
 graphite:link <service> <app> [--link-flags...]    # link the graphite service to the app
 graphite:linked <service> <app>                    # check if the graphite service is linked to an app
 graphite:links <service>                           # list all apps linked to the graphite service
 graphite:list                                      # list all graphite services
-graphite:logs <service> [-t|--tail]             # print the most recent log(s) for this service
+graphite:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service
 graphite:nginx-expose <service> <domain>           # expose the graphite service's grafana via an nginx vhost
 graphite:nginx-unexpose <service>                  # expose the graphite service's grafana via an nginx vhost
 graphite:promote <service> <app>                   # promote service <service> as STATSD_URL in <app>
 graphite:restart <service>                         # graceful shutdown and restart of the graphite service container
 graphite:start <service>                           # start a previously stopped graphite service
 graphite:stop <service>                            # stop a running graphite service
 graphite:unexpose <service>                        # unexpose a previously exposed graphite service
 graphite:unlink <service> <app>                    # unlink the graphite service from the app
 graphite:upgrade <service> [--upgrade-flags...]    # upgrade service <service> to the specified versions
 ```

 ## Usage